-31 tips to surviving the Death March
+31 tips to surviving the Death Marc

 I've been participating in the Bataan Memorial Death March since 2012.
-The tips listed here are taken from my experience successfully completing Bataan annually and insight from my time as an Ironman Triathlete.
+The tips listed here are taken from my experience completing Bataan annually and insight from my time as an Ironman Triathlete -- and then as a fat ass couch potato after 2020.
 Some are from seeing others on the course and thinking, "I'm glad I'm not that guy!"
 I’ve seen the carnage on the course of those who showed up ill-prepared.
 It isn't pretty.
-I'm a huge believer in learning from the success and mistakes of others.
-Thus this list.
-If you are a first-timer, I want to save you the pain and suffering of learning things the hard way.

 1. Make a gear checklist!
 The last thing you want to do is be out on mile seven of the 26-mile March and remember that you forgot your food or sunscreen at home.
 Be like Santa; make a list and check it twice!
 Download a gear checklist here!

 2. Don’t wear new shoes or boots!
 This should go without saying...
-Make sure your boots/shoes are well broken in.
-Duh... ;-)
+Make sure your boots/shoes are well broken in. ;-)

 4. Don’t wear thick socks!
 I’m sure some people swear by wearing heavy socks or multiple layers, but I have been running in combat boots for several years now, and I rarely blister.
 Every person I know who has worn thick or multi-layer socks has come out with huge blisters.
 I’ve done 50K ruck/runs without a single blister because I wear good quality moisture-wicking socks.
 My boots DO NOT go on my feet without SwiftWick I swear by them!